saendu/jekyll/_posts/2020-08-09-how-a-cat-changed-the-world.md

 So, a truck with 100 km/h has much more momentum than a motorbike with 100 km/h because of its mass.
 We can also think of it like 'how hard is it to stop'.

 So, if you now think why is that a problem.
 Let me give you an example.
 When we measure the toss of a basketball thrown by a player, we can easily measure the position and momentum of the ball and therefore calculate if the ball will hit the basket.
 If we wanna do the same with an electron (instead of a ball) we get very strange results.
 It is basically not possible.
 But why you ask.
-What is so different form a ball to an electron?
+What is so different form a basketball to an electron?
 Both are round, one is just a bit smaller.
 Well that is the problem, old-school or school physics learnt us to imagine the electron like a point-like particle.
-Quantum physicists however describe an electron not like a point-like particle but a cloud.
-So, when I know ask you, can you tell me where exactly a cloud is, you begin to understand the problem.
+Quantum physicists however describe an electron not like a point-like particle but more like a cloud.
+So, when I now ask you: can you tell me where exactly a cloud is?
+You begin to understand the problem.

 But it gets even weirder.
 Quantum physicists describe the electron as a 'cloud of probability'.
-So, the cloud kind of shows you where the electron CAN be when you measure it.
+So, the cloud kinda shows you where the electron CAN be when you measure it.
 Because if you do, you get a clear result (not a cloud).
 So, is it just an uncertainty problem?
 And when we measure, we know exactly where it is and what momentum it has but not in advance?
 Well not really.
-According to quantum physicists the electron is at all locations at the same time...
+According to quantum physicists the electron is at all locations at the same time.
+But only if we are not measuring / looking...

 <div style="width:100%;height:0;padding-bottom:100%;position:relative;"><iframe src="https://giphy.com/embed/KGSxFwJJHQPsKzzFba" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>